Swathikiran-KK/Fresher-Training-/Task 1 - Regression/Readme.md

 | Support Vector Regressor    | 6.41e+10  | 253214.38 | 203902.24 | 0.010     | -0.008       |

 ---
+### Evaluation Metrics to Focus On

+For this regression problem, the key metrics to focus on are:

+- **Root Mean Squared Error (RMSE)**: Measures the average magnitude of the errors, providing higher weight to large errors.
+Lower RMSE indicates better model performance.
+- **Mean Absolute Error (MAE)**: Measures the average absolute difference between predicted and actual values.
+It is more robust to outliers than RMSE.
+- **R-squared (R2) Score**: Represents the proportion of variance explained by the model.
+Higher values closer to 1 indicate better performance.
+- **Cross-Validation R2 Mean**: Provides an estimate of model generalization performance over different subsets of the data.

+These metrics together give a comprehensive picture of the model's accuracy and reliability.

+---
 ### Conclusion

 Based on the evaluation, the **Gradient Boosting Regressor** showed the best performance in predicting used car prices in this dataset.
 It exhibited the lowest MSE, RMSE, and MAE, along with the highest R2 score.